 As we've discussed, "situational" factors are important determinants in matters of substance abuse and addiction, and anyone fond of weed will tell you that the effects are similarly contingent on your surroundings: Where were you?
 Who were you with?

 And, maybe above all: What was your frame of mind?

 Any such detail could have contributed to your panic attack, and after it's over, it's worth considering whether they did — particularly if this was an isolated incident.
 You might choose to swear off potent marijuana strains with high levels of THC, the compound responsible for weed's psychoactive "high," or pick the time and place of your weed use more carefully.
 Strictly limiting the size of your doses is an even better idea.

-But, as Vandrey pointed out, none of this is a guarantee against another panic attack.
+But, as Vandrey points out, none of this is a guarantee against another panic attack.
 And if the one you had fits into a larger pattern of recurrent behavior, then seeking a doctor's opinion on the nature of your anxiety is the smart move.
 Even if you think you're self-medicating your anxiety with marijuana, you could be doing more harm than good.

-"Cannabis I don’t think is any different than any other drug that can produce anxiety," Vandrey says — and there are many drugs that can.
+"Cannabis, I don’t think, is any different than any other drug that can produce anxiety," Vandrey says — and there are many drugs that can.
 So don't let weed's chill reputation fool you: As with any prescription you pick up at the pharmacy, it's essential to be informed of possible adverse effects.